JerryWu-code/VideoLearningHub/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/eD9oPTLm)

-## **EDULink: A centralised adaptive learning platform**
+# **EDULink: A centralised adaptive learning platform**

 ## Documentation:
 <details><summary><b>1.
 Problem Statement</b></summary>

 - **Novelty of the Problem**

 The modern learner faces challenges in accessing and organizing educational content scattered across various platforms, including YouTube, academic repositories, and online learning portals.
-There is no unified hub where students, professionals, and lifelong learners can seamlessly access diverse learning resources and tools for interactive learning and note-taking.
+There is no unified hub where students, professionals, and lifelong learners can seamlessly access diverse learning resources and tools for interactive learning.

 - **Challenges**

-  •	Aggregating content from multiple sources in real-time, maintaining relevance and quality.
+1. Aggregating content from multiple sources in real-time, maintaining relevance and quality.
+2. Refining search results and source materials based on the relevance to the search query to enhance the quality of study resources.
-  •	Providing interactive tools such as note-taking, transcripts, and categorization to enhance the learning experience.
+3. Offering interactive features like chatbots, curated collections, and organized categories to improve the learning experience.
-  •	Ensuring user privacy and compliance with intellectual property rights while integrating third-party resources.
+4. Ensuring user privacy and compliance with intellectual property rights while integrating third-party resources.

 - **Relevance in 2/5/10 Years**

 The need for centralized learning hubs will grow with the increasing proliferation of online educational content.
 EDULink addresses a timeless problem by streamlining learning and making it accessible, adaptable, and personalized—qualities that will remain relevant for decades.